Academic Departments

 Home of the first established industrial engineering program in the world, the Harold and Inge Marcus Department of Industrial and Manufacturing Engineering at Penn State has made a name for itself in the engineering industry through its storied tradition of unparalleled excellence and innovation in research, education, and outreach.

-Visit Industrial and Manufacturing Engineering »
+Visit the Department of Industrial and Manufacturing Engineering »

 Mechanical Engineering

 With more than 60 faculty members, 330 graduate students, and 800 undergraduate students, the Penn State Department of Mechanical Engineering embraces a culture that welcomes individuals with a diversity of backgrounds and expertise.
 Our faculty and students are innovating today what will impact tomorrow’s solutions to meeting our energy needs, homeland security, biomedical devices, and transportation systems.
-We offer B.S. degrees in mechanical engineering as well as resident and online graduate degrees in mechanical engineering.
+We offer bachelor of science degrees in mechanical engineering as well as resident and online graduate degrees in mechanical engineering.

-Visit Mechanical Engineering »
+Visit the Department of Mechanical Engineering »

 Nuclear Engineering